 Cheese Board for Beer

-The bold, aggressively smooth flavor of Gulden Draak pairs particularly well with cheeses like cave-aged Tallegio, Roquefort and aged Dutch Gouda, so I’ve included all of those in this epic spread.
+The flavor of the beer pairs particularly well with cheeses like cave-aged Tallegio, Roquefort and aged Dutch Gouda, so I’ve included all of those in this epic spread.

 - Aged Dutch Gouda cheese